 One of the best learning experiences in a defensive shooting class is being able to “prove your gear”.
 Therefore it is always best to bring what you usually carry.
 This applies to your gun and accessories.
 Let’s find out if it actually works!
-The most important thing you can do is read the confirmation emails and make sure to bring everything on the list.
-This gear list may be incomplete when compared to the confirmation email.
+The most important thing you can do, before attending any class, is read the confirmation emails and make sure to bring every item on the list.
+This gear list is just a reference and may be incomplete when compared to the confirmation email.

 Essential Gear for a Defensive Pistol Class